influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.8/networking/v1alpha3/workloadGroup.md

 withHttpHeaders(httpHeaders)
 ```

-Headers the proxy will pass on to make the request.
+headers the proxy will pass on to make the request.

 ### fn spec.probe.httpGet.withHttpHeadersMixin